bp2008/HotkeyAutomation/README.md

 ### Configuration

 Navigate a web browser to the IP address of your raspberry pi.
 The HotkeyAutomation program has a built-in web server which listens by default on port 80.

+### Troubleshooting

+This application is currently not set up to handle browser caching properly.
+If you update the application, please clear your browser caches to avoid errors when using the web interface.